-In accordance with Raymond School District Policy JLCA, a physical exam is required for all students entering a new school with the district; kindergarten, 5th, and 9th grade.
+In accordance with Raymond School District Policy JLCA, each child must have a complete physical examination within one year preceding first entry to school.
+The Board also requires that physical exams be completed before entry into middle school and again before high school..
 This physical must be less than a year old at the start of the school year in August.
 Additionally, those students who wish to participate in athletics must pass a physical exam every two years to be eligible for athletics at the middle school level.
 (For more information about student participation in extracurricular activities and athletics, see "Extracurricular Activities and Athletics" in the Student Information section.)